wangyuefan21/introduction2RelationalJoins/README.md

 ON student.name = score.student_name;
 ```

-Notice that `Peter` is not in `student`, which is the left table in this query.
-Therefore, this record would be ignored.
-Additionally, since `John` is not in `score`, the query would not find a match in the right table and would leave null value in the corresponding columns.
+The query would keep all the records from `student` and find matches in `score`.
+Notice that `John` is not in `score`, the query would not find a match from the right table and would leave null value in the corresponding columns.

 name | class | student_name | score
 ------------- | ------------- | ------------- | -------------